-The War Heritage Institute's collection also contains a small collection of medical equipment, including surgical items.
-One of the dangers associated with these collection items is accidental stabbing or cutting with these collection items.
-These types of accidents can be avoided by wearing cut-resistant gloves and by storing and labeling the pieces correctly.
+The War Heritage Institute’s collection also contains some medical equipment, including surgical instruments.
+One of the dangers associated with these collection items is accidental stabbing or cutting.
+Such accidents can be avoided by wearing cut-resistant gloves and by storing and labelling the pieces correctly.

 Another risk with this collection is the exposure to chemicals used in the medical profession.
-The risk is especially high in the nineteenth-century collection, where medication was kept in glass bottles.
-These often contained medications that are considered addictive today, such as morphine and cocaine, as well as chemicals that are carcinogenic.
+The risk is especially high in collections dating back to the 19th century, when medication was kept in glass bottles.
+These medicines, such as morphine and cocaine, are considered addictive today, and some chemicals are carcinogenic.

 1. Chromic acid

-Within the War Heritage Institute's collection, we find chromic acid in nineteenth century medical kits.
+In the War Heritage Institute collection chromic acid is present in 19th century medical kits.
 Exposure to the acid can result in skin burns and allergies, irritation of the nose and throat, eye damage, and is possibly carcinogenic.

 How to protect yourself?